Zhaobo19/Zhaobo19/README.md

 I am a fanatic AI Trainer, currently study for a master's degree at Jilin University in Changchun.
 I study mechanical engineering,computer vision and machine learning.
-It is definitely wecome to visit my personal Github and share anything knowlede to me.
+It is definitely wecome to visit my personal Github and share any knowledge to me.

 - 💬 Read more about my [Blog](https://blog.csdn.net/weixin_49272172?spm=1001.2101.3001.5343)